elfakyn/knowledge/src/cloud/aws/services/s3_cross_account_access_complete_guide.md

 > Suppose that the employee named David leaves your company and you delete the corresponding IAM user.
 But later another employee named David starts and you create a new IAM user named David.
 If the bucket policy specifies the David IAM user, the policy allows the new David to access information that was left by the former David.

 I have tested this, and it is incorrect.
-If you view the bucket policy, it will show the old Principal ID.
+If you view the bucket policy, it will show the old Principal ID and will not retain the user ARN, even within the same account.

 ### You can't create a bucket policy before you've created the principal that is granted access